Economic Regulation of Airports

 This draft report was released on 6 February 2019.

-You are invited to examine the draft report and to make written submissions by Monday 25 March 2019.
+You were invited to examine the draft report and to make written submissions by 25 March 2019.

 The final report is expected to be handed to the Australian Government in June 2019.